Cumulant expansion for fast estimate of non-Condon effects in vibronic transition profiles: Results and discussion

 On the right hand side of Fig.~\ref{fig:benzenespectrum} the two methods (TCF-FFT and CE-Edgeworth) are compared for increasing temperatures.
 The spectra are convoluted in the TCF-FFT curves (dashed lines) with a Gaussian line shape function of 500~cm$^{-1}$ for FWHM.
 The second moments (4.51$\times$10$^{4}$ $\mathrm{cm}^{-2}~(hc_0)^{2}$) of the Gaussian line shape function is added to the second moments of the vibronic spectrum to take the line shape function into account (see Ref.~\cite{huh:2011FD} for the rationalisation and details).
 The relatively broad line shape function is used for the TCF-FFT curves to have vibrationally relatively structureless spectra for comparison.
 At 0, 300 and 500 K, the TCF-FFT curves still show vibrational structure and the CE-Edgeworth curves (solid lines) look like nonlinear regression curves of the corresponding TCF-FFT spectra.
 When the vibrational structures are also essentially smoothed out in the TCF-FFT curves at 1000 K, the two approaches agree with each other extremely well.
 Up to the 4-th order cumulants are used for 0, 300, 500 K and up to 8-th order cumulants are computed for 1000 K.

-In table~\ref{table:moments} the moments computed numerically (via derivatives) and analytical are compared.
+In table~\ref{table:moments} the moments computed numerically (via numerical derivatives) and analytically are compared.
 At low orders and all temperatures the two methods agree well and for higher orders still the agreement is satisfactory.
-One of the advantages of the numerical method is that one only needs to compute the TCF for the first few time steps.
-The analytical method usually meets a combinatorial problem in high order cumulant calculations due to the analytic derivatives of the inverse matrix.
-The second advantage is that it is easy to include linear and nonlinear non-Condon effects.
-The third advantage is that one can incorporate general line shape functions which would not have well defined cumulants (see the discussion on page 415 of Ref.~\cite{huh:2011FDdiscuss}).
+One of the advantages of the numerical method is that one only needs to compute the TCF for the first few time steps and it can be improved by controlling the time increment and the number of data points.
+The analytical method usually meets a combinatorial problem in high order cumulant calculations due to the analytic derivatives of the inverse matrix~\cite{huh:2011FD}.
+The second advantage of the numerical method is that it is easy to include linear and nonlinear non-Condon effects.
+The third advantage is that one can incorporate general line shape functions which would not have well defined cumulants (see the discussion on page 415 of Ref.~\cite{huh:2011FD}).
+Lastly, the computational cost of the numerical cumulant expansion method is that the number of data points to be evaluated is almost negligible comparing to the TCF-FFT approach, which is about three orders of magnitude more expensive.